NAPA: Neighborhood-Assisted and Posterior-Adjusted Two-sample Inference: Real Data Applications

 \subsection{Attention deficit hyperactivity disorder study}

 The second study is to compare the brain grey matter cortical thickness between subjects diagnosed with attention deficit hyperactivity disorder (ADHD) and typically developing controls \citep{ADHD200}.
 ADHD is one of the most common child-onset neurodevelopmental disorders.
 Anatomical MRI is an imaging technique that studies brain anatomical structures.
 The data records the volume of grey matter at different brain locations in a 3D space for $n_1 = 356$ ADHD subjects and $n_2 = 575$ normal controls.
 The dataset is available at \url{http://neurobureau.projects.nitrc.org/ADHD200/Data.html}.
-The MRI images were preprocessed by the Neuro Bereau using the burner pipeline \citep{ADHD200}.
-To reduce the dimensionality of the problem, we further downsize the image resolution from $256 \times 198 \times 256$ to $30 \times 36 \times 30$, following the same data reduction strategy as in \citet{Li2017} and \citet{LAWS}.
-The scientific interest is to compare the means of the two sets of brain structural images, and to identify the brain regions that differentiate between cases and controls.
+The MRI images were preprocessed by the Neuro Bureau using the burner pipeline \citep{ADHD200}.
+To reduce the dimensionality of the problem, we further downsize the image resolution from $256 \times 198 \times 256$ to $30 \times 36 \times 30$, following the same data reduction strategy as in \citet{Li2017} and \citet{LAWS}. {The scientific interest here is to compare the mean of two sets brain structural images and identify differentiating brain regions.}